Overview of Vampire: The Eternal Struggle

 Bleeding is one of the most fundamental actions of the game.
 It is the basic means of removing your prey's pool.
 By default, your minion's bleed actions can be directed only at your prey.
 Some cards or effects may allow or force you to bleed a Methuselah other than your prey.
 You can never bleed yourself, however.
-A minion cannot perform more than one bleed action each turn, even if he untaps.
+A minion cannot perform more than one bleed action each turn, even if he unlocks.

 Conceptually, taking a bleed action represents the efforts of your minion to undermine the power and influence of the target Methuselah.
 You might picture bleeding as paying bribes, changing bank records, spreading rumors, etc.

-To bleed a Methuselah, announce the action and tap the acting minion (the minion who is taking the bleed action).
+To bleed a Methuselah, announce the action and lock the acting minion (the minion who is taking the bleed action).
 If the action is successful, the target Methuselah burns an amount of pool equal to the bleed amount.
 By default, all minions have a bleed amount of one (most allies have card text that overrides the default).
 Additionally, if the action succeeds and the bleed amount is one or more, then the bleed is successful and the controller of the acting minion gets the Edge, taking it from the Methuselah who has it, if any.